Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 * Install django framework
 * Install gunicorn http server
 * Install dj-database-url python package to use with postgresql
-* Install psycopg2 postgresql data base adapter
+* Install psycopg2 postgresql database adapter
 * Install dj3-cloudinary-storage django package for integration with cloudinary
 * Create a new django project, named tasty_project
 * Create a new app, named whats_for_dinner_app